Flying car passes tests in Europe and receives certification to fly | Innovation

 According to Klein Vision, the company responsible for the project, the tests carried out follow the standards of the EASE (European Aviation Safety Agency).

-- Chinese create ‘real’ flying car that looks like a super sports car; video
+- VIDEO: Chinese create ‘real’ flying car that looks like a super sports car

 - Flying car takes off, but still shows instability; watch